- Author: Furious

 Another way to enhance your character is through the aid of professions.
 You can certainly pick any profession as a warrior, but there are a few in particular that are actually beneficial, and a few others you still might enjoy.

 Here are the professions you might find relevant as a warrior:

-- Mining – You might find it odd to see a crafting profession in here, but warriors don’t actually require any professions to maximize their damage.
+- Mining: You might find it odd to see a gathering profession in here, but warriors don’t actually require any professions to maximize their damage.
 Any crafted weapons or armor are tradeable, meaning that you can collect the raw materials yourself and have someone else make them for you.
 Mining doesn’t offer direct bonuses, but will make it easier (and cheaper) to acquire crafted weapons and armor.

 While enchants might seem like minor bonuses alone, when they are all combined, they add a significant boost to your character’s damage and survivability.
 It is can be quite expensive to fully enchant your gear, so make sure you’re only enchanting gear that you know you’ll be keeping for a while!

 Here are all the enchants you’ll want to acquire:

 - Helm: Arcanum of Rapidity, +1% Haste